johnosbb/Artificial-intelligence/IOT/preventative_maintenance/markdown/embeddedAI.md

 The extremely small p-value suggests that the data significantly deviates from a normal distribution.
 In other words, we have enough evidence to reject the hypothesis that the data is normally distributed.

 One of the issues we often need to manage when dealing with sensor data is understanding the noise profile of the data.
 The first step in this analysis is to try and plot the data to see the visual profile of the data.
-If we examine our data from sensor 2 we can see there is a lot of variations and short term fluctuations.
+If we examine our data from sensor 2 we can see there is a lot of variation and short term fluctuation.
 Looking at the data in this form it is difficult to see the underlying shape of the data.

 ```python
     values = train['s_2']